stefanbylund/zxnext_layer2/README.md

 finally published.

-This API has been tested and verified to work with the z88dk C compiler (2017-08-27 snapshot) and the ZEsarUX 5.1 (2017-10-30 snapshot) and CSpect 1.0 emulators.
+This API has been tested and verified to work with the z88dk C compiler (2017-12-11 snapshot) and the ZEsarUX 6.0 and CSpect 1.0 emulators.
 See the "Known Problems" section below for a list of known problems and workarounds.

 ## Download